-- 8. Anomalies in application of some standard MFL metrics (Bin 2)- please expand discussion explanation of anomalies in applying FH and MA event metrics to the Wekiva and Little Wekiva Rivers.
+- 8. Anomalies in application of some standard MFL metrics (Bin 2) please expand explanation of anomalies in applying FH and MA event metrics to the Wekiva and Little Wekiva Rivers.
 A similar comment was submitted by Dan Smutz/GPI.
 BFA assigns the MFL metric anomaly to Bin 2 recommending that District resolve the question prior to seeking GB approval.
 Several stakeholders submitted similar comments regarding the application of District's standard MFL metrics. - 9.
-Impacts of septic to sewer conversion projects in watershed (Bin 2) - Outstanding Florida Springs with water quality impairments due to nutrients may have requirements to address septic systems when these are a significant source within designated primary focus areas for these springs.
+Impacts of septic to sewer conversion projects in watershed (Bin 2) Outstanding Florida Springs with water quality impairments due to nutrients may have requirements to address septic systems when these are a significant source within designated primary focus areas for these springs.
 Traditional systems may be replaced with enhanced onsite systems that remove nutrients, but often systems are replaced with sewer systems bringing waste to wastewater treatment plants.
 The latter removes groundwater quantity from the converted areas, thus potentially reducing spring flows.
 However, this reduction is a nonconsumptive use.
-Similar comment submitted by OUC.
+Similar comment submitted by OUC (Comment 8).
 BFA recommends that concerns regarding current and long-term potential for septic to sewer conversion projects occurring within the Wekiva River's watershed should be addressed first in the interactive screening process, outlined in Item 3 above.
-BFA assigns the MFL septic to sewer concern to Bin 2 recommending that District resolve the question prior to seeking GB approval Stakeholders submitted similar comments: OUC (comment 8).
+BFA assigns the MFL septic to sewer concern to Bin 2 recommending that District resolve the question prior to seeking GB approval - 10.
+Process and method assume that recent period of record for hydrologic regime components will remain the same in the next 20 years (Bin 2) We know that this is hopeful thinking with current trends in climate change.
+POR stationarity appears to be in question.
+More recent data (after 2014-2018) should be evaluated to ensure whether or not that assumption is valid, and to ensure that best available data for hydrologic regimes are utilized for the MFLs.
+BFA recommends that concerns regarding stationarity of hydrologic parameter time series be resolved prior to seeking GB approval.
+Stakeholders submitted similar comments: OUC (comment 13), , Mr. Angel Martin (comments 1 and 4).
+Comment 10 is assigned to Bin 2, resolve questions prior to seeking adoption by Governing Board, to ensure that the best available data are used.